-Today — August 13 — is Black Women’s Equal Pay Day, the approximate day a Black woman must work into the new year to make what a White man made at the end of the previous year.
-This is a miniscule improvement (a mere 9 days) compared to last year, when Black Women’s Equal Pay Day was August 22.
+Today — August 13 — is Black Women’s Equal Pay Day in 2020, the approximate day a Black woman must work into the new year to make what a White man made at the end of the previous year.
+This is a minuscule improvement (a mere 9 days) compared to last year, when Black Women’s Equal Pay Day was August 22.

 The pay gap indicates that Black women make 62 cents for every dollar that White men make, a difference of $23,540 per year.
 Over a 40 year career that’s nearly $1 million ($941,600 to be exact.)